How To Feed A Loon

 2 cups water

-• Add 2 tbsp of olive oil and turn the mixer on medium-low for another 30 seconds (or mix thoroughly with a wooden spoon).
+• Add 2 tablespoon of olive oil and turn the mixer on medium-low for another 30 seconds (or mix thoroughly with a wooden spoon).
 Let the dough rest for 5 minutes.
 Increase the mixer speed to medium and mix for another 45 seconds.
 The dough will still be very sticky.

-2 tbsp olive oil
+2 tablespoon olive oil

-• Spread about 1 to 2 tbsp of olive oil on a smooth surface.
+• Spread about 1 to 2 tablespoon of olive oil on a smooth surface.
 Oil your fingers and a bench scraper (or metal spatula) and remove the dough from the bowl and place on the oiled surface.
 Use your fingers to flatten the dough into a rough rectangle.
 Cover the dough with a kitchen towel and let is rest for 5 minutes.

 • Use an oiled bench scraper and your oiled fingers to bring the right side of the dough over to the center of the dough.
 Do the same with the left side, and then bring the lower half up, and then the upper half.
 Flatten again to another rectangle.
 Cover with a kitchen towel and let rest for another 5 minutes.
 Repeat this process 3 more times.
 (See Video for reference).